k-box/k-box/docs/administration/projects.md

 ## Work with K-Box

-For more information about the K-Box, check the [Getting started](../getting-started.md) or [Work with K-Box](../work-with-documents.md) pages.
+For more information about the K-Box, check the [user documentation](../user/) folder.